There are plenty of schools that teach “subjects.” Not many teach students to love learning. At Northfield Mount Hermon, we do.

 Education for the head, heart, and hand.

 A few nuts and bolts: We're a coed boarding school serving 650 students in grades nine through 12.
 We also offer a postgraduate year.
-Our wooded campus borders the Connecticut River in the Pioneer Valley of western Massachusetts, and in this beautiful setting, we challenge young people to think hard, work hard, discover new talents, and hone the ones they already possess.
+Our wooded campus on the East Coast borders the Connecticut River in Massachusetts’s Pioneer Valley.
+In this beautiful setting, we challenge young people to think hard, work hard, discover new talents, and hone the ones they already possess.
 We're a secular school that affirms religious diversity.